sujal/localtunnel-proxy/README.md

 There's one endpoint: `/lpconfig`.
 Depending on your HTTP Method, you'll list, set, or delete domain mappings:

-GET: it returns all the mappings it knows about, including the default.
+__GET__: it returns all the mappings it knows about, including the default.

-POST: send a `host` and `dest` param to map a different forwarding host for a given URL.
+__POST__: send a `host` and `dest` param to map a different forwarding host for a given URL.
 For our dev1.example.com example above, you'd call the endpoint with a url encoded request body containing these values:

 ````
 host=dev1.example.com